-If anyone even tried to explain this new reality to me before, I wouldn’t have been able to comprehend.
+I wouldn’t have been able to comprehend this new reality if anyone even tried to explain this to me before.
 I definitely wouldn’t have volunteered to let go of my old life to come into this new one.
 The only way I could understand and experience this new life was by experiencing the death of my old life.

 The old me needed to die, so that I could expand my horizons.
 And the only way we can live is by expanding our horizons.

 Life will never let us remain stagnant forever in one reality.

 Even if the process of expansion and transformation was painful and frightening, I wouldn’t want to go back to a world where I was unaware of other experiences that were outside the realm of my immediate reality.

 I was comfortable in my old world at that time.
 But knowing what I now know, I’m glad that the comfort was yanked out right before my eyes for my evolution.